Fjällräven Polar

 Gloves

 Even for conventional winter activities, you’d expect to bring a thinner, more dexterous pair of gloves, and a thicker, warmer pair.
 But for more extreme winter expeditions, you’ll first need a thin, five-fingered liner glove made of wool.
 The middle/outer layer consists of a five-fingered working glove with a removable wool liner.
 And finally, for long days on a dog sled, there’s a reinforcement layer – a large mitten that goes over the other gloves, which also comes with a removable wool liner.
+Generally, mittens will keep hands warmer longer than gloves, but it is important to add and remove these layers of hand protection as needed throughout the day to suit your activity level.

 Shoes